coder-academy-students/major-project-3-alex-karolis/README.md

 The following tools where used:

-A Kanban board was set up and used to track process: this was done in situ at my office as I was the only person working on the program.
+AGILE: A Kanban board was set up and used to track process: this was done in situ at my office as I was the only person working on the program.

-Git and Github were used to commit and track changes.
+VCS: Git and Github were used to commit and track changes.

-Both Webstorm and Atom were used to edit the code.
+CODE EDIT: Both Webstorm and Atom were used to edit the code.

-Code review was done by Mark Pereira and I reviews some of his code.
+CODE REVIEW: Code review was done by Mark Pereira and I reviews some of his code.

+TDD: Parts of the project were created with a test driven development environment.

 ####ServerAPI

 NodeJS

 Express 4

 Passport

 Bcrypt

 RethinkDB

 thinky.io

 REQL

 ####FrontEnd

 React

 Redux

 ReduxForm

 DropZone

 TinyMCE

 Toastr

 Moment

 Redux-Thunk

 Babel

   testing:

   Mocha

   Chai

   Nock

   Mock-Local_Storage

 ####Deployment

 Webpack

 Heroku